 For further information regarding the consultation process, please refer to our proposal document, copies of which can be located on the academy website or in hard copy from the school office.
-If you wish to further discuss this matter, or anything mentioned in this letter, please contact the school office on phone number or email address.
+If you copies of which can be located on the academy website of in hard copy from the school office.
+If yo ,u wish to further discuss this matter, or anything mentioned in this letter, please contact the school of fice on phone number or email address .
 Yours sincerely,